pauloportella/claude-semantic-search/MCP_SERVER_README.md

 ## Overview

-The MCP (Model Context Protocol) server provides a seamless integration between Claude Desktop and your semantic search index, allowing you to search your Claude conversation history using natural language.
+The MCP (Model Context Protocol) server provides seamless integration between your AI tools (Claude Desktop, Cursor IDE, and Claude Code itself) and your semantic search index, allowing you to search your Claude conversation history using natural language from anywhere you work.

 ## Installation